adwaykanhere/adwaykanhere.github.io/_posts/2025-06-01-farmplusstory.md

 ## The Bigger Picture: Technology's role in feeding the world

-FarmPlus represented more than a business venture—it served as our introduction to the intersection of technology and agriculture, a domain with enormous potential for positive global impact.
+FarmPlus represented more than a business venture to us— and it served as my introduction to the intersection of technology and agriculture, a domain with enormous potential for positive global impact.
 Agriculture feeds humanity, but faces unprecedented challenges from climate change, population growth, and resource constraints.

 Technology holds genuine potential to make agriculture more efficient, sustainable, and profitable.
 However, successful agricultural technology requires entrepreneurs who understand both technical possibilities and practical industry realities.
 Our experience taught us that effective ag-tech demands deep empathy for farmers and their challenges, not merely technical expertise.